Duell10111/THRRoomFinder/docs/arc42/arc42.md

 ### THRR Frontend

-Used to provide a user interface for the using including a map showing indoor data.
+Provides the user interface, including a map showing indoor data.
 Further a direct link can be used to show a specific room.
-The frontend also provides a admin dashboard to clear schedule cache data and delete room data in the database to trigger a fetch from Open Street Map.
+The frontend also provides an admin dashboard to clear schedule cache data and delete room data in the database to trigger a fetch from Open Street Map.

 ### THRR Backend